 Thank you for your willingness to fulfil this role.
 Churchwardens are one of the great gifts of the church and our prayer is that, as you carry out your duties, you will feel supported and enhanced in your vital ministry.

-It is good practice that wardens do not serve for more than six years.
-One role for a warden is to identify a successor.
+National Church rules provide for Churchwardens to serve for up to six consecutive years.
+One role for a Churchwarden is to help identify a successor.

-Parishes should try to ensure that other important jobs like school governor, serving on Deanery Synod, representative on Churches Together, Parish representatives during an interregnum or PCC Vice Chair, are not automatically added to the churchwarden’s role.
+Parishes should try to ensure that other important jobs like school governor, serving on Deanery Synod, a representative on Churches Together, Parish representatives during an interregnum or PCC Lay Vice-chair, are not automatically added to the Churchwarden’s role.

-We hope this section makes it easier for you to be a Church Warden.
-If you can't find exactly what you are looking for, please try the 'Making it easier for...' menu for more roles.
+We hope this section makes it easier for you to be a Churchwarden.
+If you can't find exactly what you are looking for, please follow the links below for more information.